FRIENDS OF BLACK BAYOU LAKE NATIONAL WILDLIFE REFUGE

 • nature trails,

-• arboretum,
+• arboretum, and

 • interactive displays inside the Visitors’ Center.

 Art is a part of nature, too.
 Photographers and other artists are able to observe wildlife from the comfort of the photo blind, the wildlife pier, and the observation deck.
 Kids of all ages enjoy experiencing nature from trails that include a paved walkway or a raised boardwalk.
-And grownups appreciate the fact that the Refuge is free, fun, not far from Monroe, and best of all--educational!
+And grownups appreciate the fact that the Refuge is free, educational, not far from Monroe, and best of all--fun!

-Throughout the year, events are scheduled at the Refuge, and the public is invited to visit any time the Refuge is open, from 30 minutes before sunrise to 30 minutes after sunset.
+Throughout the year, events are scheduled at the Refuge, and the public is invited to visit any time the Refuge is open (from 30 minutes before sunrise to 30 minutes after sunset).
 Whether there is a special event or not, nature is always here.

-You can also call the Visitor Center at (318) 387-1114 or email friendsofblackbayou@gmail.com for more information about any program at the refuge.
+You can also call the Visitor Center at (318) 387-1114 or email [email protected] for more information about any program at the refuge.
 The volunteer answering the phone will be able to answer your questions, or can refer you to the person who can answer them.

 Remember that feeding, harassing, removing, or otherwise interfering with alligators or other wildlife on the Refuge is against federal law!